haltu/muuri/README.md

 ### dragStartPredicate &nbsp;

-A function that determines when the item should be started to move when dragging an item is being dragged.
+A function that determines at which point the item starts to move when the item is being dragged.
 If `null` the default predicate is used (moving starts immediately).

 * Default value: `null`.
 * Accepted types: function, null.

 When the user starts to drag an item this predicate function will be called until you return `true` or `false`.
-If you return `true` the item will begin moving whenever the item is dragged.
+If you return `true` the item will begin to move whenever the item is dragged.
 If you return `false` the item will not be moved at all.
 Note that after you have returned `true` or `false` this function will not be called until the item is released and dragged again.

 The predicate function receives two arguments: